-The number of Americans working from home skyrocketed by 42% in the last year.
-Though that number is slowly declining in 2021, there are still plenty of employees clocking in from their living room.
+The number of Americans working from home skyrocketed by 45% in the last year.
+Though that number is slowly declining in the recovering economy, there are still plenty of employees clocking in from their living room.

-If you’re a remote employee, then you know that a well-functioning computer setup is key.
+If you are a remote employee, then you know that a well-functioning computer setup is key.
 The microphone and video settings on your device can help you communicate with teammates, customers, and managers alike.

-Are you a Mac user struggling to understand how to access your microphone or use the microphone settings?
-We’re here to help.
-Today, we’re sharing how to access this important Macintosh computer feature and use it the right way.
+Are you an Apple Mac user struggling to understand how to access your microphone or use the microphone settings?
+We are here to help.
+Today, we are sharing how to access this important Macintosh computer feature and use it the right way.

 Know Where to Find Your Microphone

 The first step is to find the microphone on your Mac.
 While this step sounds easy enough, it can be challenging due to the component’s tiny size.

-Mac microphones are actually built into the computer, so they’re not easy to distinguish.
+Mac microphones are actually built into the computer, so they are not easy to distinguish.
 To add to the confusion, the exact placement may be different depending on the year of your model.

 The microphone isn’t at the top near your camera, although that might be the first place you think to look.
-Rather, you’ll find it in the bottom casing of your laptop.
+Rather, you will find it in the bottom casing of your laptop.

 Look to the right and left of your Apple keyboard.
 Do you see those two columns of small dots?
 Those are the speakers.
 You need to know this especially if you are working on the beach in the Solomon Islands or Bhutan as a digital nomad!

-If you’re using a 2019 or 2020 Mac, then the microphone is built into the bottom portion of the left speaker.
-If your Mac computer is newer like a 2021 or 2022 model, then the microphone will be on the same side but at the top, not the bottom.
+If you are using a 2023 or 2024 Mac, then the microphone is built into the bottom portion of the left speaker.
+If your Mac computer is modern model, then the microphone will be on the same side but at the top, not the bottom.

 Accessing the Microphone Settings